Table of content

 This title revolves around standing out in the market or creating your own space within an existing market by tapping into an unknown need.
 This means you won’t simply be at the throats of your competitors.
 Instead, you’ll create your own unassailable niche.

 This is a phenomenal all-in-one marketing bible.
 It presents everything you’d need to know about product positioning, markets, and success chances as a market entrant; in one easy-to-read book.
 Ries shares real-world examples of successes and failures to frame the concepts within reality.

-At Tribe 47, we love subscription models.
+At tribe47, we love subscription models.
 This book shares how anyone can ideate, plan, launch, acquire, and retain customers through subscriptions.
 It focuses on retaining returning customers as a company’s core KPI.

 7. Ask: The Counterintuitive Online Method to Discover Exactly What Your Customers Want to Buy by Ryan Levesque

-Beyond using surveys to understand your customer, this book focuses on the right questions to ask to create a compelling product.
+Beyond using surveys to understand your customers, this book focuses on the right questions to ask to create a compelling product.
 It helps any business cultivate fans and sustain growth.
 With this digital formula, you’ll optimize your message and your business.